joseph-chakar/bayes_inf/README.md

 Some features are still missing from this work in progress, but I just wanted to demonstrate a draft version that can yield almost the exact same results of this popular version in just a fraction of the time.

-You can also check out my latest pre-print (article still under review) included in this repo to see how we can use Bayesian inference to perform advanced remote PV degradation analysis: https://dx.doi.org/10.2139/ssrn.4593263
+You can also check out my latest open-access article (included in this repo) to see how we can use Bayesian inference to perform an advanced remote degradation analysis of PV systems: [https://dx.doi.org/10.2139/ssrn.4593263](https://doi.org/10.1016/j.solener.2024.112595)

 **References:**